zedlopez/ifm/The Recipe Book.md

 A few examples were contributed by denizens of rec.arts.int-fiction: ^{@Tara McGrew}, ^{@Jon Ingold}, ^{@Mike Tarbert}, ^{@Eric Rossing}, and ^{@Kate McKee} offered such elegant implementations of various tasks that we have folded their contributions (with permission) into the *Recipe Book*.

-Finally, these pages owe much to the questions and suggestions of Inform users on rec.arts.int-fiction and ``IFmud``.
+Finally, these pages owe much to the questions and suggestions of Inform users on rec.arts.int-fiction and IFmud.

 ## Disenchantment Bay

-"Disenchantment Bay" is a simple work of IF used as a running example in [Chapter 3, Place] of *Writing with Inform*–not so much a tutorial as a convenient hook on which to hang some demonstrations of the basics.
+"Disenchantment Bay" is a simple work of IF used as a running example in the chapter on [Things] of *Writing with Inform*–not so much a tutorial as a convenient hook on which to hang some demonstrations of the basics.
 Because the resulting examples only use basic features and in the most straightforward way, they make for uninteresting "recipes"–so they are not included in the *Recipe Book* proper.
 But some readers might like to have all twelve stages of the example gathered on a single page: this is that page.

 ## Information Only